Victoria

 In September 2022, the Geological Survey of Victoria (GSV) released a report investigating the potential to store hydrogen in the depleted, unproduced and repurposed gas fields near Port Campbell.
 The report estimates the Port Campbell area may have up to 42.7 PJ of storage available.

 On 25 October 2023, the Victorian Government announced applications opened for the Made in Victoria – Energy Technologies Manufacturing program to support manufacturers to purchase or develop new equipment, skills, or technology enabling them to capitalise on renewable energy opportunities.
-Grants of between AUD$100,000 and AUD$750,000 are available to businesses to increase capacity to manufacture components for zero emissions and renewable energy supply chains like wind, hydrogen and solar (with applications closing 13 December 2023).
+Grants of between AUD$100,000 and AUD$750,000 were available to businesses to increase capacity to manufacture components for zero emissions and renewable energy supply chains like wind, hydrogen and solar (applications closed 13 December 2023).